LennoxSears/dulaan_ble/PWM_TROUBLESHOOTING.md

 ## Summary

 **Most Likely Issues**:
-1. ❌ Wrong pin (PB8 not available on your chip variant)
+1. ❌ Wrong pin (PB5 not available on your chip variant)
-2. ❌ Pin conflict (PB8 used for UART or other function)
+2. ❌ Pin conflict (PB5 used for other function)
 3. ❌ Not sending motor control commands from app
 4. ❌ Measuring wrong pin or with wrong tool